flathub/flathub/README.md

 - User plugins: `~/.var/app/com.eviware.soapui/.soapuios/plugins/`
 - User properties: `~/.var/app/com.eviware.soapui/.soapuios/soapui.properties`

-Since SoapUI is using the root of the home folder to store the configuration files `soapui-settings.xml` and `default-soapui-workspace.xml`, in the launcher it creates symlinks to the `.soapuios` folder so that the settings can be persisted.

 This variables has been set by coping the functionality of the `soapui.sh` into the `soapui-launcher.sh` (in this repository) since the former don't allow us to change the `JAVA_OPTS`.

+Also since SoapUI is using the root of the home folder to store some configuration files (`soapui-settings.xml` and `default-soapui-workspace.xml`), in the launcher it symlinks them (if they don't already exist) into the `.soapuios` folder so that the settings can be persisted.